george-hall-wtsi/GRIn/README.md

 We recommend using a k-mer size of 31bp for this tool to work well, although providing that the k-mers are 'long enough' (roughly between 21bp and 71bp) we see little difference in the resulting GRI when using different k-mer sizes.
-We use [Jellyfish](https://github.com/gmarcais/Jellyfish) for the k-mer counting.
+We use Jellyfish [1] for the k-mer counting.

 We are currently writing a paper on the GRI and its uses.